 Next, model out the depreciation of the capital expenditure in both the construction period and the maintenance capex in the operational period.
 Be careful not to over depreciate or amortize the capex and soft costs.

 Next, you can build out the balance sheet and cash flow statement, just during the construction period.
 There’s no income statement during construction.
 The balance sheet will balance if your sources and uses balance – even though you haven’t completed the revolver and long term debt lines yet!

 Now you can model out the income statement, other calculations, and complete the balance sheet in the projected years:

 Depending on how you construct the three statement models, you can then model out the repayment of the different debt lines (assuming you have kept them blank until now – note the screen-shots are all from the completed model).
 The model here is simplified.
 Often the debt repayment will be driven by an assumed Debt Service Coverage Ratio.
 In that case, you will take CFADS and divide by the DSCR to get the amount of cash you can use for interest and debt repayment.
 Note the model does not include a Debt Service Reserve Account for simplicity.

-Last, but not least, you can calculate the returns to equity holders.
+Now you have completed the debt sheet, wire up the ending balances of the revolver and long-term debt into the balance sheet.
+Last but not least, you can calculate the returns to equity holders.
 Often you won’t expect to be able to pay dividends while the debt is outstanding, so they will get most of their return by the sale of the project, or sometimes the restructuring of the debt.
 If the project is a mine or oil well, then dividends will be paid, but the debt holders will generally get most of the cash-out first.

 The actual amount of the expected return will depend on the risk of the project.
 An internal rate of return in the mid-teens is not unusual.